-That’s why, for those who don’t have the knowledge and the skills, it sometimes make sense to work with property management to rely on experts who watch your back.
+That’s why, for those who don’t have the knowledge and the skills, it sometimes makes sense to work with property management to rely on experts who watch your back.
 (In fact, you can read our new ebook on Choosing and Working with a Property Management Company to make your own determination.

 Let us explain.
 If you don’t know the business, you take many risks and could end up with an eviction process, a nightmare you want to avoid at all costs.
-Your property management company protects you from many things, mostly legal, and certainly financial.
+Your property management company protects you from many things, mostly legal and certainly financial.

 - Property management companies have the resources and access to tools and vendors individual property owners might not have.
 This saves money on repairs and removes the question of what to do if/when you get the midnight call from the tenant.
-You don’t get the call to begin with.
+You don’t get the call, to begin with.
 (You don’t have to work with the tenant directly.)
 Also, you don’t waste time getting quotes, then wondering if it was done right and at a good price.
 Your property manager has it covered.

 - They conduct extensive background checks to ensure the right tenant is in place.
-This is the absolute foundation to a worry-free rental experience.
+This is the absolute foundation of a worry-free rental experience.
 A bad tenant makes your life miserable and erodes your return on investment.

 - Understanding the leasing and renewal process: Many owners don’t completely understand what to do.
 For example, we start the process 60 days prior to the desired occupancy date to make sure we have everything lined up.
 This decreases your likelihood of having a vacancy.

-- Tenant communications: Do you understand the legalities in tenant communications including your rights and theirs?
+- Tenant communications: Do you understand the legalities in tenant communications, including your rights and theirs?
 If a tenant asks for a repair or improvement, do you legally have to do it or not?
-Having a third party represent you again, protects you legally and financially.
+Having a third party represent you again protects you legally and financially.
 Say the wrong thing, and it could come back to haunt you later.
 Or, you might find yourself investing in improvements you don’t have to.